 The promises of God's Word, the Bible - not our feelings - is our authority.
 The Christian lives by faith in the trustworthiness of God Himself and His Word.
-The train diagram below illustrates the relationship between fact (God and His Word), faith (our trust in God and His Word), and feelings (the result of our faith and obedience.
+The Illustration below shows the relationship between fact (God and His Word), faith (our trust in God and His Word), and feelings (the result of our faith and obedience.